Escort Booking advice

 Read their pages and take notes of their rules and stipulations (Our biggest complaint).

-Send your requested info – as requested, nobody cares what you drive, where you live/work etc.
+Send your requested info – as requested, nobody cares what you drive, where you live etc.

 Do not haggle or complain, pay your deposit, don’t text them unnessesarily, be curteous, be on time (5-10min is recommended), bring a gift (thoughtful gifts are most appreciated).